fvictorio/slippy/docs/rules/yul-prefer-iszero.md

 Recommends using `iszero` instead of `eq` when comparing to the `0` literal in Yul code.

+`iszero` is more readable, uses less gas, and results in smaller bytecode.

 ## Rule details

 Examples of **incorrect** code for this rule: